Skip to content

 """

-In MLIR, Pure is NoMemoryEffect + AlwaysSpeculatable, but the latter is nowhere to be
+In MLIR, Pure is NoMemoryEffect + AlwaysSpeculatable.

 """